ChrisK-0/imeline_ajalugu/README.md

 Finished exchanging backgrounds and colors to SASS variables.
 Changed PX sizing to REM, except for borders.
 Re-wrote old structure classes to BEM style.
 Removed irrelevant HTML attributes, like element IDs, which were not connected to anything.

+## Day 21

+### Implementing the project to a local Wordpress environment

+Set up a local XAMPP server for PHP and Wordpress to start the implementation process.
+Currently I am turning the made project into a custom theme for wordpress.

+Editing the htdocs folder for XAMPP, which is not included in this repository.